JamesMartin1998/Django-Project/README.md

 ### Order

 - The order page allows users to finalise their booking by selecting the number of tickets to add to their booking and confirming all of the booking details.
+- Page can only be accessed by by logged in users.
 - The title clearly shows the important details about the movie, location, date and time.
 This allows the user to check their booking before ordering.
 - The image shows the movie selected and continues the theme of the pages in the booking process.
 - The remaining booking information uses bold titles to make the details eye-catching to the user.